ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 require modules `ibm-cos-sdk`, `multer`, and `multer-s3`.
 The code shows how to configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
-We are statically setting values such as the endpoint address, region, and bucket for simplicity, but they could easily be referenced from an environment variable or JSON configuration file.
+We are statically setting values such as the endpoint address, region, and bucket for simplicity, but they might easily be referenced from an environment variable or JSON configuration file.

 We define `upload` in the `imageUploadRouter` by creating a new `multer` instance with `storage` as its only property.
-This property tells `multer` where to send the file from our multipart/form-data.
-Since the {{site.data.keyword.cloud_notm}} Platform uses an implementation of the S3 API, we set storage to be an
-`s3-multer` object.
-This `s3-multer` object contains an `s3` property that we have assigned to our `s3` object earlier, and a bucket property that we have assigned the `myBucket` variable, which is assigned a value of “web-images”.
-The `s3-multer` object now has all the data necessary to connect and upload files to our {{site.data.keyword.cos_short}} bucket when it receives data from the upload form.
-The name or key of the uploaded object will be the original file name taken from the file object when it is stored in our {{site.data.keyword.cos_short}} “web-images” bucket
+This property tells the `multer` where to send the file from our `multipart/form-data`.
+Since the {{site.data.keyword.cloud_notm}} Platform uses an implementation of the S3 API, we set storage to be an `s3-multer` object.
+This `s3-multer` object contains an `s3` property that is assigned to our `s3` object.
+There is also a `bucket` property that is assigned to the `myBucket` variable, which in turn is assigned a value of `web-images`.
+The `s3-multer` object now has all the data necessary to upload files to our {{site.data.keyword.cos_short}} bucket when it receives data from the upload form.
+The name (or key) of the uploaded object is the original file name.

-Use a timestamp as part of the filename for maintaining filename uniqueness.
+Use a time stamp as part of the file name for maintaining file name uniqueness.
 {:tip}

 ```javascript